Cameco Corporation research snapshot

 Fundamental monitor

-Track uranium production and deliveries, contract volumes and realized prices, Cigar Lake and McArthur River performance, fuel-services volumes, Westinghouse earnings and distributions, cash, debt, and regulatory developments.
+Track uranium production and deliveries, contract volumes and realized prices, Cigar Lake and McArthur River performance, fuel-services volumes, Westinghouse earnings, distributions, and IPO progress, cash, debt, and regulatory developments.

 Position sizing should reflect commodity, operational, currency, and policy risk.
 CCJ is not a guaranteed AI or clean-energy return.